linien-org/linien/README.md

 FAQs
 ----

+### How to update to a new version?

+There's no need to install anything on RedPitaya manually.
+Run the new version of Linien on your computer and connect to RedPitaya.
+You will see a dialog that allows you to install the corresponding server component.

-### Can I run linien and the RedPitaya web application / scpi interface at the same time
+### Can I run linien and the RedPitaya web application / scpi interface at the same time?

 No, this is not possible as linien relies on a customized FPGA bitstream.